 300 North Avenue, Battle Creek, MI

-Financial Counselors are located in the Registration Department to the right, past the Greeter Desk.
-Enter through the Outpatient Center entrance, parking lot entrance off Emmett Street.
+Financial Counselors are located in the Registration Department to the right, past the greeter desk.
+Enter through the Outpatient Center entrance, parking lot off Emmett Street.

 - Bronson Lakeview Hospital – 269-657-1532

 408 Hazen Street, Paw Paw, MI

 Financial Counselors are located on 1st Floor, North Entrance in the Outpatient Registration area.